johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - The pope would turn to the Franks as his secular defenders and throw his legitimizing influence behind the new Carolingian monarchy -- if in return they would move South over the Alps and save the papacy from its enemies.
 It was a high-stakes deal on both sides.
 In retrospect it has come to represent a seminal moment in western history: the moment at which the bishops of Rome no longer looked east to Constantinople for support, but to the barbarian-descended peoples of the west.

+#History

 - Like Alexander, Charlemagne had built an empire that proved itself possible only as an extension of one mans political self.

 - It would take nearly a thousand years for one ruler to once again hold the whole Carolingian inheritance in his hands.
 He was Napoleon Bonaparte.
-It has only been possible to unit Europe once or twice in every millennium, and even then, not for very long.
+It has only been possible to unite Europe once or twice in every millennium, and even then, not for very long.

 - By the late 11C abbots of Cluny were on even terms with kings and popes, and participated in the highest conversations and conflicts of their age.